How to Find the Cheapest SR22 Insurance in Indiana (2026 Guide)

 Step 3: Explicitly Request the SR22 Filing

-When filling out online forms or speaking to an agent, make sure you explicitly check the box or state: "I need an SR22 filed with the state of Indiana."
+When filling out forms or speaking to an agent, clearly state: "I need an SR22 filed with the state of Indiana."
+If you buy a regular policy without the SR22 endorsement, the BMV will not receive the certificate and your license will remain suspended.

 Step 4: Confirm Electronic Filing (EDI)

-Hidden Costs: The Indiana BMV Reinstatement Fees
+Hidden Costs: Indiana BMV Reinstatement Fees

-- First Offense: $150 reinstatement fee.
+- First offense: $150 reinstatement fee.

-- Second Offense: $225 reinstatement fee.
+- Second offense: $225 reinstatement fee.

-- Third or Subsequent Offense: $300 reinstatement fee.
+- Third or subsequent offense: $300 reinstatement fee.

 The Most Expensive Mistake You Can Make: Letting Your SR22 Lapse

-FAQ About Cheap SR22 Insurance in Indiana
+FAQ: Cheapest SR22 Insurance in Indiana

 Can I get SR22 insurance for just $15 a month?